 - Enhanced image and reputation.

-The inherent nature of sport and recreation means that risk areas are broad.
-Some general risks that could apply to your sports club include:
+In sport, the area of risk is inherently broad.
+Some general risks that could apply to your club include:

 - Not being incorporated